 Ian Hosking has over 20 years of experience of working in industry with a focus on the effective application of technology through understanding people’s needs.
 He was involved in the initiation and development of the Inclusive Design Toolkit, which provides resources to enable businesses to design inclusively.
 This has been adopted by various companies and has been accessed from over 170 countries worldwide.
 Ian joined the Engineering Design Centre at Cambridge University in 2009 and was responsible for promoting inclusive design in the UK as part of the KT-EQUAL programme.
 This work has included the Designing Our Tomorrow (DOT) initiative that has seen the development of educational resources for teaching inclusive design in secondary schools.
 His interests include the convergence of inclusive and sustainable design.
 He is also a Fellow of the RSA.

 Mike Bradley is a Senior Research Associate in the Inclusive Design Group at the Engineering Design Centre at Cambridge University.
-He is also Director of the Really Usable Company Limited: a Human Factors and Ergonomics consultancy.
-Until recently he was also a Senior Lecturer in the Product Design and Engineering Department at Middlesex University and was Co-Investigator in an EPSRC Sandpit funded project ‘BRIDGE’, which looked at some of the design issues affecting those who do not currently use digital technology.
-Prior to that he was Head of Human Factors for Ford in Europe and responsible for the ergonomicsfor the original Ford Focus, and then for all Ford vehicles designed in Europe.
+He is interested in how applying Inclusive Design principles to product and service design improves the user experience for mainstream users, and is currently researching digital exclusion and inclusive interfaces for autonomous vehicles.
+Prior to that he was Head of Human Factors for Ford in Europe and responsible for the ergonomics of the original Ford Focus, and then for all Ford vehicles designed in Europe.
 He led The Third Age Driver research project into the needs of older drivers, resulting in the ‘Third Age Suit’ as an empathy device for designers and engineers.
-For the Third Age Project and its application to the design of the Ford Focus, he received an award from the UK's Automobile Association.
+For the Third Age Project and its application to the design of the Ford Focus, he received an award from the UK’s Automobile Association.

 Workshops can be run at your own venue, or at a venue at the University of Cambridge.
 The cost for the workshop will vary depending on the number of attendees, the venue required and the length of the course.
-As an indication, a two-day workshop hosted at Cambridge University costs £1850 plus VAT per person.
-As these workshops can be tailored to each company's particular needs, please contact email@example.com to discuss options, or to register your interest in future courses.
+As an indication, a two-day training workshop hosted at Cambridge University costs £20,000 plus VAT.